madedhun/docgen/README.md

 At work we created a smallish database of all our clients and needed data and we use that data to crate numerous documents.

-Basically a giant specific mail merger.
+Basically a giant, specific mail merger.